 15 Fruit Trees That Can Grow in the Arizona Desert

 Are you looking for some fruit trees to add to your Arizona garden space?
-Belive it or not, there are a number of different fruit trees that can withstand the desert heat.
+Believe it or not, there are a number of different fruit trees that can withstand the desert heat.
 In this article, gardening expert and former Arizona organic farmer Sarah Hyde walks through her top fruit tree picks for Arizona garden spaces.

 Deep canyons, broad desert plains, and rustic mountains define the arid landscape of Arizona.
 Covering this vast topography are diverse tree communities of aspens and ponderosa pines in the high elevations.
 You’ll also find mesquite and evergreen oak bosques and sparse forests of palo verde and ironwood in the lower elevations.